Tortillas and Diabetes: Fundamental Considerations

 Not all tortillas are equal for diabetes management.

 • Whole Wheat Tortillas: These use the whole grain, so you get more natural fiber and nutrients.
 That fiber slows down digestion, helping with blood sugar control.
+Look for "100% whole wheat" on the label; some "whole wheat" blends still contain refined flour.

 • Corn Tortillas: They have a lower glycemic index and are less processed.
 Usually, there’s less carb per serving compared to flour tortillas, so they’re a solid pick in moderation.
+Traditional nixtamalization (soaking corn in lime water) increases calcium and makes some nutrients more available.

 • Refined Flour Tortillas: Made from stripped-down wheat flour, they’re missing most of the fiber and nutrients.
 They tend to spike blood sugar faster.
+Many also contain added sugars, hydrogenated oils, or preservatives.

 Whole wheat or corn tortillas are just better choices than the plain white flour ones.